microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

     }
 ```

-Note: update the language models for the languages that you support and feel free to remove the ones you don't support.
+**NOTE: update the language models for the languages that you support and feel free to remove the ones you don't support.**

 ## Skill Configuration

 The Virtual Assistant Solution is fully integrated with all available skills out of the box.
-Skill configuration can be found in your appSettings.json file and is detailed further in the [Adding A Skill](./virtualassistant-skills.md) documentation.
+Skill configuration can be found in your `appsettings.json` file and is detailed further in the [Adding A Skill](./virtualassistant-skills.md) documentation.

 ## Skill Authentication

 If you wish to make use of the Calendar, Email and Task Skills you need to configure an Authentication Connection enabling uses of your Assistant to authenticate against services such as Office 365 and securely store a token which can be retrieved by your assistant when a user asks a question such as *"What does my day look like today"* to then use against an API like Microsoft Graph.

-The [Add Authentication to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0) section in the Azure Bot Service documentation covers more detail on how to configure Authentication.
+The [Add Authentication to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0) section in the Azure Bot Service documentation covers more details on how to configure Authentication.
 However in this scenario, the automated deployment step has already created the **Azure AD v2 Application** for your Bot and you instead need to follow these instructions:

-- Navigate to the Azure Portal, Click Azure Active Directory and then `App Registrations (Preview)`
+- Navigate to the Azure Portal, Click `Azure Active Directory` and then `App Registrations (Preview)`
 - Find the Application that's been created for your Bot as part of the deployment.
-You can search for the application by name or ApplicationID as part of the experience but note that search only works across applications currently shown and the one you need may be on a separate page.
+You can search for the application by name or ApplicationID as part of the experience but note that search only works across applications currently shown and the one you need may be on a separate page
-- Click Authentication on the left-hand navigation
+- Click `Authentication` on the left-hand navigation
   - Add a Redirect URI of type `Web` with a URI of `https://token.botframework.com/.auth/web/redirect`
-  - Under Implicit Grant select `Access Tokens`
+  - Under Implicit Grant, select `Access Tokens`
-  - Click Save to apply the changes
+  - Click `Save` to apply the changes
-- Click API permissions on the left-hand navigation
+- Click `API permissions` on the left-hand navigation
-  - Select Add Permission to show the permissions pane
+  - Select `Add Permission` to show the permissions panel
   - Select `Microsoft Graph`
-  - Select Delegated Permissions and then add each of the following permissions required for the Productivity Skills:
+  - Select `Delegated Permissions` and then add each of the following permissions required for the Productivity Skills:
     -  `Calendars.ReadWrite`
     -  `Contacts.Read`
     -  `Mail.ReadWrite`